 The most important thing for modern developers is to attract an audience to their projects.
 And it’s not an easy task – modern gamers already have lots and lots of the most exciting and diverse experiences.
 Triple-A companies still try to impress everyone with new graphics and other technological advancements, which are not that impressive, actually.
 But indie devs just don’t have the budget for that, so they have to rely on originality and creative approach.
 Or a creative approach to making the game feel original.

 I mean, there is no such thing as a perfect game.
-So you can always take a well-known classics and add some minor things, or remove.
+So you can always take well-known classics and add some minor things, or remove them.
 Or change the style.
 Or merge one game with another.
-In other words, every existing game can serve an inspiration for the whole genre.
-And in 1980 the game called Rogue actually did become such inspiration for entire sub-genre, called “roguelike”.
+In other words, every existing game can serve as an inspiration for the whole genre.
+And in 1980 the game called Rogue actually did become such inspiration for an entire sub-genre, called “roguelike”.

-Dungeons of Dreadmor is not as complex as other roguelikes.
+Dungeons of Dredmor is not as complex as other roguelikes.
 You don’t choose race or class for your character.
 Only name, sex, and seven skills.